Jie0618/PhysicsRegression/README.md

 ## Applications

-rediction, equator plasma pressure prediction, solar differential rotation prediction, contribution function prediction, lunar tide effect prediction.
+The `physical` directory contains 5 physics application including SSN prediction, equator plasma pressure prediction, solar differential rotation prediction, contribution function prediction, lunar tide effect prediction.

 The data for each physics cases can be found from [link](https://drive.google.com/drive/folders/1mS_BA-T7xupP3KgiMQ_I6mVfheXf7H2X?usp=share_link), and should be placed in the `physical/data` directory in each physics cases.